opil/documentation/docs/final_documentation_structure/SP/Local_SP_User_Guide1_API.md

 In the following the list of ROS packages is given with the short explanation.
-Afterwards, each package is explained with the followed examples.
+The modules are already explained in [Starting from Scratch.](./Local_SP_Installation_Guide.md#fromscratch).
+Here, each package is explained with some programming details and examples.

 # Overview of ROS packages for Local SP

-All ROS packages are in src folder.
-Here are explained only the ones belonging to the Local SP.
+All ROS packages of Local SP module are in src folder.
+Additional one will be taken from the Central SP module to explain how to write the listener of specific topic.

 ## mapupdates package

 A ROS package for creating local map updates from the range data (laser or kinect readings).
 This package is located on an AGV.
 An AGV needs to start this package with the robot ID number set to 0, 1, etc., so that published topic has corresponding name as /robot_0/newObstacles, /robot_1/newObstacles, etc.

-## maplistener package
+## maplistener package from the Central SP module

 A ROS package for testing subscribers to all created topics from mapupdates and visualizing them in rviz.